Recommended tire pressure for 2011 Tesla tires

 What is the recommended tire pressure for 2011 Tesla?

-How do I find recommended tire pressure settings for 2011 Tesla?
-What is correct 2011 Tesla tire pressure?
+Where do I find recommended tire inflation pressures for 2011 Tesla?

-You can find your 2011 Tesla recommended tire pressure in 2011 Tesla owner's manual, on a sticker on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
+You can find your 2011 Tesla recommended tire pressure in 2011 Tesla owner's manual, on a tire placard on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
 Recommended tire pressure for 2011 Tesla will be listed in psi, bar or kPa.

 How to check 2011 Tesla tire pressure?

 Proper 2011 Tesla tire inflation is essential to the overall tire performance and safety.
 To check tire pressure for 2011 Tesla you will need to know its recommended tire pressure and a tire pressure gauge.
-Check inflation pressures in 2011 Tesla tires with tire pressure gauge and adjust to 2011 Tesla recommended tire pressure levels as needed by adding or releasing air.
+Check cold inflation pressures in 2011 Tesla tires with tire pressure gauge and adjust to 2011 Tesla recommended tire inflation pressures as needed by adding or releasing air.
 Make sure to check tire inflation for your 2011 Tesla regularly to ensure safe and comfortable drive.

 Why is 2011 Tesla tire pressure warning light on?

 If your 2011 Tesla is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear or can cause tire failure.
-If 2011 Tesla low tire pressure warning light is on, check all 2011 Tesla tires for low tire pressure and inflate tires to the recommended tire pressure levels.
+If 2011 Tesla low tire pressure warning light is on, check all 2011 Tesla tires for low air pressure and inflate tires to the recommended tire inflation pressures.
 Keep in mind that Tire Pressure Monitoring System does not replace routine tire pressure check and maintenance.

 To reset tire pressure monitoring system for 2011 Tesla, make sure front and rear tires are inflated to the recommended levels.
-Refer to your 2011 Tesla owner's manual on how to reset your tire pressure monitoring system.
+Refer to your owner's manual on how to reset 2011 Tesla TPMS.